LearnificationLab/topic-shuffle/FUNCTIONAL_SPEC.md

 - As a learner, I want an optional tip/answer variant so I can scaffold my response.
 - As a learner, I want to record whether I answered with or without a tip so I can track my independent performance.
 - As a teacher, I want the app to be embeddable (iframe) and require no server-side components.
+ - As a learner, I want the session to start with a simple start screen that shows the session `topic`, the total number of questions available, and a prominent `Start` button so I can confirm the activity before beginning.
+ - As a learner, I want, while the session is running, a small, unobtrusive display that shows my current `score` and the number of questions remaining so I can monitor progress without being distracted.
+ - As a learner, when the session finishes, I want a short summary page that shows my final `score`, how many questions I answered, how many times I viewed tips, and how many times I viewed translations so I can reflect on my performance.

 ## Functional Requirements (must-haves)